Sabah: Geography

 Sabah is located south of the typhoon belt, making it insusceptible to the devastating effects of the typhoons which frequently batter the neighbouring Philippines, such as the Typhoon Haiyan in 2013.

 The total land area of Sabah is nearly 73904 km2 surrounded by the South China Sea in the west, Sulu Sea in the northeast and Celebes Sea in the southeast.
 Sabah has a total of 1743 km coastline, of which 295.5 km have been eroding.
 Because of Sabah coastline facing three seas, the state receive an extensive marine resources.
 In 1961, Sabah including neighbouring Sarawak, which had been included in the International Maritime Organization (IMO) through the participation of the United Kingdom, became joint associate members of the IMO.
 Its exclusive economic zone (EEZ) is much larger towards the South China Sea and Celebes Sea than to the Sulu Sea.
 The state coastline is covered with mangrove and nipah forests.
 The mangroves cover about 331,325 hectares of the state land and constitute 57% of the total mangroves in the country.
 Both coastal areas in the west coast and east coast are entirely dominating by sand beaches, while in sheltered areas the sand was mixed with mud.
-The northern area of Tanjung Simpang Mengayau has a type of pocket beach.
+The northern area of the Tip of Borneo has a type of pocket beach.
 The areas in the west coast has a large freshwater wetlands, with the Klias Peninsula hosts a large area of tidal wetlands and a wetland centre known as the Kota Kinabalu Wetland Centre was designated as a Ramsar site in 2016.
 The western part of Sabah is generally mountainous, containing three highest peak.
 The main mountain ranges is the Crocker Range with several mountains varying height from about 1,000 metres to 4,000 metres.
 Adjacent to the Crocker Range is the Trus Madi Range with Mount Trus Madi, with a height of 2,642 metres.
 The highest peak is the Mount Kinabalu, with a height around 4,095 metres.
 It is one of the highest peak between the Himalayas and New Guinea.
-While located not far from Mount Kinabalu is Mount Tambuyukon, with a height of 2,579 metres.
+Located not far from Mount Kinabalu is Mount Tambuyukon, with a height of 2,579 metres.